mnz1988/stable-diffusion-guide/README.md

 # Getting Started <a name="start"></a>[▲](#index)

 Before or after generating your first few images, you will want to take a look at the information below to improve your experience and results.
-The top of your page should look similar to this:
+If you followed the instructions above, the top of your page should look similar to this:

 ![Top](images/top.png)

 Here you can select your model and VAE.
 We will go over what these are and how you can get more of them.
 The collab has additional settings here too, you should ignore them for now.

 1. **Models** <a name="model"></a>[▲](#index)